Volvo S40: First generation (1995–2004)

 There was also a 1.8 L (1834 cc) petrol direct injection engine provided by Mitsubishi as part of the platform sharing between the 40 series and the Carisma.
 The Volvo S40/V40 series was a completely new car from the ground up, only one engine – the 1.9 turbo diesel – carried over from the old 400 Series.

 The low (2.0T) and high (1.9 T4) pressure turbo variants were positioned at the top of the motor range.
-The 2.0T was rounded down and badged as 1.9T and was the only engine available in North America.
+The 2.0T was rounded down and badged as a 1.9T and was the only engine available in North America.
 The five speed manual transmission, widely available in Europe, was not certified in North American S40s, with the five speed automatic as the only option.
 No electric CVT was planned, unlike the 440 HTA / High Tech Auto CVT that had been released before the 400 series was completely phased out.

 In the United Kingdom, trim levels were S, XS, SE and CD.
 Later on, trim levels offered were supplemented with SE Lux and Sport Lux trim designations.
 A limited edition 'Xi' trim level was also offered for a short run on Phase 1 and Phase 1.5 cars, often painted yellow with black bezel headlamps.

-The Volvo S40 was the first car to earn a four star Euro-NCAP safety rating.
+The Volvo S40 was the first car to earn a four-star Euro-NCAP safety rating.